 After we booked our tickets and started planning a trip to Iceland, we quickly realized, that a week is not enough for that big island.
 We decided, there’s no point of driving around the whole island in the Ring Road.
 It would take us at least 4-5h driving a day, without going out of the main road to see other places in between.

 We wanted to experience places, to touch them and feel, not only see from behind the car windows.
-So we decided to focus on a road trip only on the south part of the country – which was a really good decision!
+So we decided to rent a car and focus on a road trip only on the south part of the country – which was a really good decision!
 And now we have a reason to come back for more 🙂

 Our Iceland itinerary in 7 days concentrates on the south and east part of the country and its filled with the unlimited Icelandic beauty, letting you explore the best of Icelandic sights, as well as Iceland off the beaten path.

 What car is the best for a road trip and driving in Iceland?